-As a teen, managing time is a critical life skill that can help you feel more confident in your day-to-day decisions.
+As a teen, having time management tips and strategies is a critical life skill that can help you feel more confident in your day-to-day decisions.

 Just think of how you manage your time in any given week, from planning your meals, to scheduling outings with friends, to making time to watch your favorite TV show.